The Bilateral Efficiency of Ethernet: Recalibrating Metcalfe and Boggs After Fifty Years: The Correction to Table 1

-We propose that the fiftieth anniversary is the right moment to complement Table~1 with a bilateral analog: Table~2, showing $E_B$ under the same parameter ranges but accounting for the full transaction lifecycle---not merely forward packet delivery but bilateral commitment.

-The correction to Table~1 is not a different set of numbers.
-It is a different \emph{question}.
-For fifty years we have asked ``how efficiently does the wire carry packets?'' and congratulated ourselves on numbers above 98\%.
-The bilateral question---``how efficiently does the link produce committed agreements?''---has never been asked, because the FITO assumption made it invisible.
+The correction to Table~1 is not a different set of numbers; it is a different \emph{question}.
+For fifty years we asked ``how efficiently does the wire carry packets?'' and celebrated numbers above 98\%.
+The bilateral question---``how efficiently does the link produce committed agreements?''---was never asked, because the assumption that delivery is purely forward-in-time made it invisible.

-Metcalfe had the seed of this question in Section~7.2.2.
-The end-dally protocol is a bilateral handshake that attempts mutual knowledge through timeout-based approximation.
-OAE replaces the approximation with deterministic bilateral transactions, the timeout with the causal closure condition, and the fire-and-forget data phase with slice-by-slice Perfect Information Feedback.